tejasbubane/tejasbubane.github.io/content/2022-11-08-spotting-flaky-tests.md

 expect(user.locations).to eq([location_1, location_2, location_3])
 ```

-Records being fetched from database by default do not have any order (unless you have a default scope of course):
+Records being fetched from database by default do not have any order (unless you have a default scope or some explicit order applied):

 ```ruby
 irb(main)> User.last.locations